 A very popular category of products we carry are known as doorbell extenders, most under the brand name of “extend-a-chime.”
 These products allow you to extend the listening range of your wired doorbell system by looping into your wired doorbell, transmitting a wireless signal that stimulates a wireless door chime receiver to chime.

 The critical element of these types of extenders is the wireless transmitter, such as the LRA-EX1000.
 Using the supplied instructions, you simply wire this small transmitter into your existing doorbell transformer.
 When the doorbell button is pushed, a wireless signal is created, along with your existing doorbell sound, which is received by an accompanying doorbell receiver.
 This allows you to add wireless receivers, both plug-in and battery-operated versions are available, throughout your home.

 One of our most popular products is the LH-3050WC which is designed for the hard of hearing who have an existing wired doorbell and have trouble hearing it.
 In this kit, a doorbell extender transmitter wires into the user’s existing wired doorbell transformer, so that a flashing doorbell receiver with strobe light is signaled.

 I Can’t Find My Doorbell Transformer – Where is Door Chime Transformers Located?

-That's a tough question and there isn't a blanket answer.
+That’s a tough question and there isn’t a blanket answer.
 It depends on where the electrician, who installed your wired doorbell, put it.
 Over the years we have seen some seemingly random places doorbell transformers have been found.
-When you say “I can’t find my doorbell transformer,” it is usually, in one of three places:
+When you say “I can’t find my doorbell transformer,” it is usually, in one of three places.